Phil MeekinView Profile

 “By using virtual meetings, we feel we are operating in a more transparent way and actually leaving ourselves more open to scrutiny by creditors and other parties.

-Key decisions which cannot be made using the deemed consent procedure include decisions relating to the remuneration of the insolvency practitioner, the approval of a Company or Individual Voluntary Arrangement or where otherwise prohibited in the legislation.
+Key decisions which cannot be made using the deemed consent procedure include decisions relating to the remuneration of the insolvency practitioner, the approval of a Voluntary Arrangement, or where otherwise prohibited in the legislation.

-The deemed consent procedure can be used for the appointment of liquidators – they will initially be chosen by the directors of the insolvent company and so if creditors want a say in who the liquidators should be, they need to object and request the decision to be made using an alternative procedure.
+The deemed consent procedure can be used for the appointment of liquidators – they will initially be chosen by the directors of the insolvent company.
+So if creditors want a say in who the liquidators should be, they need to object and request the decision to be made using an alternative procedure.

-For more information on the new rules and how these may impact your rights as a creditor, please contact Wilson Field on 0330 124 0993 or read our article on the new insolvency rules.
+For more information on the new rules and how these may impact your rights as a creditor, please contact Wilson Field, or read our article on the 2016 insolvency rules.